Why Does Menopause Cause Weight Gain?

 1. Estrogen Decline Changes Fat Distribution

 Estrogen helps regulate where your body stores fat.
 Before menopause, fat tends to accumulate on hips and thighs (subcutaneous fat).
-As estrogen drops, fat shifts to the abdomen (visceral fat).
+As estrogen drops, a process that begins earlier for Indian women than global averages suggest, fat shifts to the abdomen (visceral fat).

 2. Your Metabolism Slows Down